 Carbon neutrality: why and how?

-To achieve carbon neutrality, it is necessary to reduce our greenhouse gas emissions (mainly CO2).
+To achieve carbon neutrality, it is necessary to reduce greenhouse gas emissions (mainly CO2).

 The EDF Group wants to increase the share of electricity in the energy consumed to replace more CO2-emitting energies.
 We therefore support our "gas customers" in their efforts to reduce energy consumption and improve energy efficiency through the French energy performance contracts (EPCs) and alternative energies when these are available (electricity, heat pumps, green gas and renewable energies, etc.).